GLP-1

 Sleep disruption

 Already a hallmark of perimenopause.
-Poor sleep increases ghrelin, decreases leptin, increases insulin resistance, and elevates cortisol — all of which are primary drivers of food noise and metabolic dysfunction.
-Poor sleep undermines every benefit the medication provides.
+Poor sleep increases ghrelin, decreases leptin, raises insulin resistance, and elevates cortisol — directly undermining every benefit the medication provides.
+Sleep must be addressed as a clinical priority, not an afterthought.

 Dramatic appetite return if you stop

-Because Mounjaro's suppression is more potent than other GLP-1 medications, the contrast when stopping can feel more dramatic.
+Because Mounjaro's suppression is more potent, the contrast when stopping can feel more dramatic.
 The rebound appetite can be intense.
-This is why foundations need to be solid before tapering — and why a gradual step-down through Mounjaro's dose range matters more here than with lower-potency medications.
+Foundations need to be solid before tapering — and the taper itself should be gradual, stepping down through Mounjaro's dose range over weeks or months.

 What matters most